sarita-010182/maharshtra-board-IT-CSS-PROGRAM/README.md

 # maharshtra-board-IT-CSS-PROGRAM
-THIS IS A CSSS PROJECT FOR IT maharshtra board.
+THIS IS A CSS PROJECT FOR IT maharshtra board.
+I had to do it as an assignment.
+I HOPE IT HELPS YOU